 Step Sheet: Click here to download.

-Here’s another line dance I’ve mentioned before on this site!
+The next popular line dance is one I’ve mentioned before on this site!
 But, Power Jam can’t be left out of the list of 50 Popular Line Dances That Everybody Loves.
 To find out about the Power Jam and learn it, go to my post on “20 Beginner Line Dances You Need To Know.”
 Click here to check it out and see a great demo & teach video of it.

 Choreographer: Cheri Litzenburg & Renae Filiou